peat/punter/README.md

 - Listing running servers
 - Listing server configurations

-Out of the box, it's biased towards starting Ubuntu 12.04 LTS images on "small" EC2 instances with EBS storage.
+Out of the box, it's configured to start Ubuntu 12.04 LTS images on "small" EC2 instances with EBS storage.
 If you're not sure what that means, check out the [AWS Instance Types](http://aws.amazon.com/ec2/#instance).

 _Punter_ works by stitching together shell scripts found in the `fragments/` directory, and running them on the server after it boots.
 Pretty simple!